CanevottiAlessia/Streamlit-miR-RF/READMEok.md

 ### 🫀🐁 Use case 1 - Cardiovascular-associated miRNAs conserved in mouse

-This use case identifies on human pre-miRNAs conserved in *Mus musculus*, structurally robust, and expressed in cardiovascular-related tissues or fluids.
+This use case identifies on human pre-miRNAs conserved in *Mus musculus*, structurally robust, and expressed in cardiovascular-related tissues and fluids.

 **Conservation support**
 - In **Advanced options → Evolutionary conservation**, select *M. musculus* under **Found in**.